Internet-of-People/iop-location-based-network/doc/INSTALL.md

 link/copy all the required headers under `extlib`.
 You should also copy LIB files to where VS can find them, e.g. to the build directory.

+You also have to slightly modify the CMakeLists.txt by removing `pthread` from linked libraries as it's not available on Windows and Visual Studio has its own threading implementation.
-You have to then run CMake to generate a solution for Visual Studio, we suggest doing it in a separete `build` directory as
+Run CMake to generate a Visual Studio solution, we suggest doing it in a separete `build` directory as

     mkdir build
     cd build